devopsforhumans/kumaone/docs/source/installation.md

 Alternatively, `kumaone` can be installed manually by downloading the current version from [GitHub](https://github.com/dalwar23/kumaone) or [PyPI](https://pypi.org/project/kumaone/).
-To install a downloaded versions, please unpack it in a preferred directory and run the following commands at the top level of the directory:
+To install a downloaded versions, please unpack it in a preferred directory and run the following command at the top level of the directory:

 ```shell